catalyst/moodle-local_datacleaner/README.md

 #### Replace URLs:

-Enable to replace all occurrences of the production URL with a another URl.
+Enable to replace all occurrences of the production URL with another URL.
 This has its own Settings page.

 #### Cleanup sitedata: